IntuitiveHarmony/ListenersAndBroadcastersTutorial/README.md

 ## What I learned

 I am more comfortable with `broadcasters` and `listeners`.
 I expaneded on the orginal tutorial and added a check the date button.
-Since the author of JUCE is from London he uses a different spelling for `colour` and `centred`.
+Since the author of JUCE is from England he uses a different spelling for `colour` and `centred`.
 I ran into a slight issue when I was trying to use `centered` for the labels.
 It took me a little bit to wrap my head around what was going on!

 ### Broadcasters